DODOEX/docs/docs/pmm.md

 When B_0/B >= 1, P is directly proportional to B_0/B in the previous formula, but in this new formula, k dictates the extent of which P is affected by B_0/B. **More specifically, k is in the range [0, 1] and governs the slope of the pricing curve.**

-- When k = 0, the formula becomes P = i, so the price does not change regardless of other parameters
+- When k = 0, the formula becomes P = i, so the price does not change regardless of other parameters.

-- When k = 1, the formula reverts back to (2)
+- When k = 1, the formula reverts back to (2).

-- When k is in (0, 1), as k increases, so does the price elasticity, meaning that the price becomes more sensitive to change in base token quantity (i.e. B).
-Conversely, as k decreases, the price elasticity also decreases
+- When k is in (0, 1), as k increases, so does the price elasticity, meaning that the price becomes more sensitive to changes in base token quantity (i.e. B).
+Conversely, as k decreases, the price elasticity also decreases.

 This model seems sufficiently complete to cover all scenarios, but there is another issue.
 In a transaction, the total amount of tokens that needs to be paid is the area under the pricing curve, so we will have to take the integral of the curve, but the curve formula above makes this calculation cumbersome as B_0/B introduces a logarithmic term during derivation.
 To make computation easier, we square the B_0/B term to eliminate all instances of log:

 $$P = i(1-k + k(\frac{B_0}{B}^2))$$

 **Incredibly, when k = 1, this curve is identical to the AMM bonding curve**.
 This reaffirms our belief that this algorithm has captured the essence of market activities and patterns.
-If traditional AMM pricing method is Newtonian classical mechanics, then PMM is akin to Einstein’s theory of general relativity.

-Similarly, without the loss of generality, we apply the same derivation procedure for the bid side depth chart, substituting base tokens with quote tokens (denoted by Q) and using division instead of multiplication.
+Similarly, without loss of generality, we apply the same derivation procedure for the bid side depth chart, substituting base tokens with quote tokens (denoted by Q) and using division instead of multiplication.
 We get:

 $$P=i/(1-k+(\frac{Q_0}{Q})^2k)$$